Nelson Velazquez Preview, Player Props: Royals vs. White Sox

 Nelson Velazquez At The Plate

-- Velazquez has five doubles, 10 home runs and seven walks while hitting .240.
+- Velazquez has five doubles, 11 home runs and seven walks while batting .250.

-- In 41.4% of his games this season, Velazquez has driven in at least one run.
-In six of those games (20.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Velazquez has driven in a run in 13 games this season (43.3%), including six games with more than one RBI (20.0%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.